Jump to content

 Partially Supports

-Status messages are supported by a couple of interactive components (e.g. carousel, question feedback, expansion box).
-They do not appear without any change in the user‘s context.
+Status messages are supported by interactive components (e.g. carousel, question feedback, expansion box).
+They do not appear without any change in the user's context.